Xceptance/neodymium-showcase/README.md

 # Introduction
 This repository is a showcase project to demonstrate the usage of several features of the [Neodymium Library](https://github.com/Xceptance/neodymium-library).
-It was created based on the [Neodymium template](https://github.com/Xceptance/neodymium-template).